erdongli/ezip/README.md

 ## Usage

-To build the facility:
+To build the facility, simply do:

         make

-Compress a file:
+To compress a file:

         ./ezip -i <input file name> -o <output file name>

-Decompress a file:
+To decompress a file:

         ./ezip -d -i <input file name> -o <output file name>

 ## Implementation

 ### Compressor
 Two ring buffers are used, one as the sliding window for previous sections, and the other as the look-ahead buffer for incoming bytes.
 256 binary search trees are built on top of the sliding window, one for every possible initial character.
-Each tree node corresponds to a series of bytes with different offsets but a constant length (maximum encoded length).
+Each tree node corresponds to a series of bytes with different starting offsets but a constant length (the maximum encoded length).
 Therefore there can be at most K nodes where K is the size of the sliding window.
-Nodes are inserted in lexicographical order.
+Nodes are organized in lexicographical order.
 To find the longest match it first goes to the root with the same initial character, and traverse down the tree.
+The compressor employs a greedy algorithm that it will always find the longest match in each search for better runtime performance.

 When a new byte is pushed into the sliding window, all nodes that are affected need to be erased and re-inserted into the corresponding trees.
-The compressor employs a greedy algorithm that it will always find the longest match in each search for better runtime performance.

 ### Decompressor
 Decompressor maintains a single ring buffer as the sliding window for dictionary lookup.
-It simply goes through each code till end of file.
+It simply goes through each code, decodes it accordingly and update the dictionary till end of file.

 ## Complexity